omarnassif98/sql_decomposer/readme.md

 # The SQL Decomposition Manifesto
-## Complexity should be reduced and not endured

 Inefficiencies, easily introduced, are also easily overlooked.
 “As long as it works” is a good enough maxim to follow in development, as well as in wider life, until a dead end is hit.
 When this happens, people will generally adopt the knee-jerk viewpoint that they have exhausted all options and that the task at hand is impossible due to limitations of some kind.